 What Is Brutalist Web Design?

 Brutalism is a style of design that originated in the field of architecture in the 1950s.
 The word “brutalism” comes from the French brut, which translates to “raw”.
-This is what the design technique is known for — crudeness, plainness, and transparency.

 The Met Breuer, formerly the Whitney Museum of American Art building, is a good example of how brutalist design in architecture prioritizes function over form: